CareSet/ZermeloBladeCard/README.md

 This package requires the Zermelo package.
 You will nedd to follow the [zermelo installation instructions](https://github.com/CareSet/Zermelo) on how to configure your app to use zermelo.

+### How the cards work
+The cards are based on the [bootstrap card system](https://getbootstrap.com/docs/4.1/getting-started/introduction/) implemented using blade templates..